Projects

 Clients: Environment Southland

-Navigatus was contracted to develop a safety management system (SMS) for navigational safety.
+Navigatus was contracted to develop a safety management system (SMS) for the operation of commercial tourist launch fleets.
 This project involved identification and assessment of hazards, and integration with an existing code of practice.
 A system of management was developed to ensure the identified risk controls were implemented and maintained as part of everyday operations.
-This demonstrates Navigatus’ knowledge and understanding of the marine environment and the hazards that exist in both a port environment and mid-sized vessel operations, existing methods of control and relevant marine safety legislation.
+Aside from the remote location and extreme weather typical for this exposed location, complexity is created by multi-operator activity carried out in an area not legally designated as a port.

 The SMS forms a systematic method to identify and control risk, to assure that these risk controls are effective, and provide a channel for stakeholder engagement in safety management.
 The system facilitates goal setting, planning, and measuring performance.
 At the highest level the key SMS elements are: